Article Revised August 26th, 2022

-As a full-service precision sheet metal fabricator, EVS Metal is able to offer many specialized manufacturing solutions in-house, under a single roof.
-One of these solutions is welding for metal fabrication — both aluminum and stainless steel — a capability that may at first glance seem simple: joining materials via the use of heat.
-But welding is actually quite complex, and skilled welders are generally required to attain several different types of certifications and/or endorsements in accordance with specific American Welding Society (AWS) standards.
+As a full-service precision sheet metal fabricator, EVS Metal offers a wide array of specialized manufacturing solutions in-house.
+One of these solutions is welding aluminum and stainless steel for metal fabrication.
+While this might seem simple at first, welding is quite a complex skill, and welders are generally required to attain several different types of certifications and endorsements per specific American Welding Society (AWS) standards.

 Types of Welding Certifications and Endorsements

 AWS D9.1M/D9.1:2012 Sheet Metal Welding Code: All EVS welders meet at least the minimum requirements of the general AWS code.

 AWS D1.2, Structural Welding Code – Aluminum: This endorsement covers four specific welding subject areas: material and design, fabrication, inspection, and qualification.There are many more endorsements available that allow specialists to perform certain types of welds.
 Our company makes a concerted effort to ensure that our welders are able to obtain the necessary training to take on any job presented to our company.

 B2.1: The AWS specification for welding procedure and performance qualification.

 There are many more endorsements available that allow specialists to perform certain types of welds.
 Our company makes a concerted effort to ensure that our welders are able to obtain the necessary training to take on any job that is presented to our company.

 Specializations in Welding

 Besides specific endorsements, there are also different types of welding styles for metal fabrication in which one can choose to specialize, such as spot and arc, both of which EVS Metal can provide.
 Each is useful in its own way:

 Gantry- and platen-style spot welding (also known as RSW — resistive spot welding): a process in which two metal surfaces are joined by electric current resistance.